nataliapatrucco/CV/README.md

 At the beginning of 2019, I decided to take a major turn in my life and started studying programming.
 I enrolled in an intensive Coding Bootcamp where I learned about the latest technologies as well as teamwork and the agile methodologies.

-In January I started working at Globant and so far I have been part of two projects where I keep learning new things and improving my skills every day.
+In January 2020 I started working at Globant as Frontend Developer and so far I have been part of two projects where I keep learning new things and improving my skills every day.

 I have experience working with the following tech stack / tools: